eliben77/AH_ALGO_2025/Greedy_Alg_Solutions.md

 ### 5. 🚓 Police and Thieves

 **Problem:**
-Array of `'P'` and `'T'`.
-A police can catch a thief within distance `K`.
+Array with `'P'` and `'T'`.
+Each police can catch one thief within `K` distance.

 **Greedy Algorithm:**
-- Use two lists/queues: one for police, one for thieves.
+Use two queues or pointers:
-- Traverse array, when a police and thief are within distance `K`, match them.
+- When a `'P'` and `'T'` are within distance `K`, match them.
+- Advance both pointers.

-**Why Greedy Works:**
+**Why it works:**
-We always make the earliest valid match, ensuring no opportunity is wasted.
+You always catch the earliest available thief, ensuring no opportunity is missed.

 **Time Complexity:**
-`O(n)`, since each character is visited at most once.

-**Implementation Detail:**
-You can also use two pointers instead of queues.
+- One pass: `O(n)`

 ---

 ### 6. 🎒 Fractional Knapsack

 **Problem:**
-Maximize value of items placed into a knapsack of capacity `C`.
-Fractional items allowed.
+You can take fractions of `n` items with value `v[i]` and weight `w[i]`, and total capacity `C`.
+Maximize total value.

 **Greedy Algorithm:**
-- Compute `value/weight` ratio for each item.
+- Compute value/weight ratio `v[i]/w[i]`.
-- Sort by descending ratio.
+- Sort items by descending ratio.
-- Take full items until capacity, then take fraction of next item.
+- Take full items until capacity runs out, then take a fraction.

 **Why it works:**
-Taking the item with highest value per unit weight gives most efficient usage of space.
+You always take the most value-efficient item first.

 **Proof of Optimality:**
-This problem satisfies:
-- Greedy choice property
-- Optimal substructure
-Because items can be split, there's no need to consider future consequences.
+The greedy choice guarantees the best possible value at every step.

 **Time Complexity:**
 - Sorting: `O(n log n)`
-- Filling: `O(n)`
+- Greedy fill: `O(n)`

 ---

 ### 7. 📡 Huffman Coding

 **Problem:**
-Given frequencies of characters, produce a prefix-free binary code with minimum average length.
+Given character frequencies, generate a prefix-free binary code minimizing the total encoded length.

 **Greedy Algorithm:**
-- Use a min-heap to repeatedly combine the two smallest frequencies into a new node.
+- Use a min-heap (priority queue).
+- At each step, merge the two smallest frequencies into one node.
-- Repeat until one tree remains.
+- Repeat until a single tree is formed.

-**Correctness:**
-- Always combine least frequent symbols to minimize deep tree nodes.
-- Proven using exchange argument (any optimal tree can be transformed into Huffman tree without increasing cost).
+**Why it works:**
+The most frequent symbols get shorter codes.
+The two least frequent are placed deepest.

+**Proof Sketch:**
+Induction and exchange argument show that combining the two smallest always leads to an optimal tree.

 **Time Complexity:**
-`O(n log n)` using a priority queue.
+- Heap operations: `O(n log n)`

 **Example:**
 Frequencies: a:5, b:9, c:12, d:13, e:16, f:45
-Huffman tree yields total cost = 224 bits (minimum possible).
+→ Optimal total bits = 224

 ---